Internship Training Manual

 The staff member or supervisor(s) who has identified the problem provides the intern with feedback regarding the problem.
 The parties involved attempt to reach a satisfactory resolution.
 The staff member or supervisor(s) may seek consultation with members of the Training Committee, or the Committee as a whole, about appropriate informal methods to resolve the problem.

-If the Director of Training does not already have knowledge of the intern’s problem or impairment as a result of evaluation procedures, the staff member(s) recognizing the problem will bring it to the attention of the Director of Training.
+If the Associate Director of Training does not already have knowledge of the intern’s problem or impairment as a result of evaluation procedures, the staff member(s) recognizing the problem will bring it to the attention of the Associate Director of Training.
 The staff member(s) will provide a written description, in as behavioral terms as possible, of the nature of the problem or impairment and the attempts that have been made to resolve it.

 4. The intern is notified and given opportunity to respond

-Within three working days of receipt of the written description of the problem or impairment and previous attempts to resolve it, the Director of Training will notify the intern in writing that a problem has been identified, and that it will be reviewed by the Director of Training.
+Within three working days of receipt of the written description of the problem or impairment and previous attempts to resolve it, the Associate Director of Training will notify the intern in writing that a problem has been identified, and that it will be reviewed by the Associate Director of Training.
 The intern will also be given a copy of the staff member’s statement.
-The Director of Training will meet with the intern to receive any information or statements from the intern related to the identified concern.
-The intern has 5 working days from receipt of the staff member’s statement to prepare his/her written response, which should be written in as behavioral terms as possible.
+The Associate Director of Training will meet with the intern to receive any information or statements from the intern related to the identified concern.
+The intern has 5 working days from receipt of the staff member’s statement to prepare their written response, which should be written in as behavioral terms as possible.

-The Director of Training, at his/her discretion, may choose to assist the parties in coming to a mediated solution.
+The Associate Director of Training, at their discretion, may choose to assist the parties in coming to a mediated solution.
 If a mediated solution is successful, no further action is taken.
 The complaint and the intern’s response are placed in the intern’s file with a description of the mediated solution.
-If, within 5 working days of receipt of the intern’s written response, a mediated solution is not achieved, the period of mediation may be extended an additional 5 working days by agreement of the Director of Training, the staff member(s) making the complaint, and the intern.
-If the problem is not resolved within 10 working days of receipt of the intern’s written response, the Director of Training will convene an Advisory Review Panel.
+If, within 5 working days of receipt of the intern’s written response, a mediated solution is not achieved, the period of mediation may be extended an additional 5 working days by agreement of the Associate Director of Training, the staff member(s) making the complaint, and the intern.
+If the problem is not resolved within 10 working days of receipt of the intern’s written response, the Associate Director of Training will convene an Advisory Review Panel.

 6. The problem is brought to the Advisory Review Panel